-- Painted concrete landing behind pavilion to create a kids' play area (Hop Scotch & Four Square) - Constructed, painted, and installed birdhouses - Painted and installed benches
+- Painted concrete landing behind pavilion to create a kids' play area (Hop Scotch & Four Square) - Constructed, painted, and installed birdhouses

-- Laid out a baseball diamond and installed bases and a pitcher's mound - Planted a wildflower meadow and created a grass walking path - Fixed rotted boards on pedestrian bridge and cleared walking path to neighboring housing community - Planted trees and surrounded them with a river rock circle then filled with mulch - Cleaned up garbage around parks and weeded the landscape beds the .5 mile posted walking trail created by Recreation and Health Department.)
+- Painted and installed benches - Laid out a baseball diamond and installed bases and a pitcher's mound - Planted a wildflower meadow and created a grass walking path - Fixed rotted boards on pedestrian bridge and cleared walking path to neighboring housing community - Planted trees and surrounded them with a river rock circle then filled with mulch - Cleaned up garbage around parks and weeded the landscape beds area behind Field 3.
+(This was later incorporated into the .5 mile posted walking trail created by Recreation and Health Department.)